FansubDB/fansubdb.github.io/README.md

 	"message": "This list is empty! <br>Don't hesitate to submit a PR.", "tv": [{
 		"name": "Anime A",
-		"image": "URL from MAL of the Anime A",
+		"image": "link from CDN MAL of the picture of Anime A", "group": [{
-		"group": [{
 			"status": "release",
 			"detail": [{